rm511130/Physna_Training/README.md

    a. right-click on the [annotated main page diagram shown above](#Commented_Main_Page) link and open it in a new tab, then come back to this page to continue on to step (b).

-   b. right-click on the [Turbo Folder](https://delta.physna.com/app/search?folders=38) link and open it in yeat another new browser tab, then come back to this page to continue with step (c).
+   b. right-click on the [Turbo Folder](https://delta.physna.com/app/search?folders=38) link and open it in yet another new browser tab, then come back to this page to continue with step (c).

    c.
 You should now have at least 3 open Tabs on your browser window:
    - _Tab 1_ is this page with the instructions you are following,